 I see her name – Emma Anthony, her husband's name – Monroe P. Kline – and I see the marriage year is right – 1891.
 This is a record we want to add, so I click into it.
 Now, just because I'm a sap and I like to see Emma's handwriting filling out her marriage application – or at the very least her neighborhood preacher's handwriting, I go ahead and 'VIEW' the record.
 Remember, I'm also looking for any information Ancestry might not automatically include for me.

 I just think it's neat to see first-hand the proof that these dear friends of mine really lived, that they really were married, that they left this for me to find.
 Since this preacher would have known them personally, and they would have wanted to take care in getting their names right on this record, I suspect that the 'C' I've been seeing in "Emma Katie's" name is actually correct.
 Let's save this record.

 Notice I've edited her name to say 'Emma C “Katie” Anthony'.
 This documents the 'C' middle initial.
 The double quotes are a family history convention used to express a nickname.
-I'm preserving it because I remember seeing it used in the death record of one of her near relatives.
 I also checked the box next to the marriage date as shown in the marriage record.
 This causes the better information to be saved into my tree.